-The runs of chinook include plenty of 20- to 30-pound fish, with some even larger.
+The Columbia, River run of chinook include plenty of 20- to 30-pound fish, with some even larger.
 Coho salmon aren’t typically as large, often weighing 5 to 15 pounds.
 Both types often return in the hundreds of thousands, and good years like we’ve seen lately can bring more than a million salmon into the river.

 I start this season in the Astoria area, where I usually reserve a slip at the Hammond Marina, a short walk from your car and a quick boat ride to salmon arriving by the hundreds of thousands.

 My boat is safely outfitted for ocean trips, as conditions allow, and my earliest trips start in July to take advantage of the massive schools of hungry coho salmon that assemble just offshore.